Robotics-Sensors/ROS_robot_navigation/README.md

 # ROS robot navigation and localization
-SLAM
-Path Planning
+SLAM, Path Planning with Network Control for multiple robots

 # Soon to be implemented
-Machine Learning movement
-OpenCV and Machine Learning Computer Vision
+Machine Learning for robot movement and sensors, Computer Vision with Machine Learning, Computer vision with OpenCV, City open world navigation